livingkurt/Juda/README.md

 Quick steps:

 1. Set up a PostgreSQL database (Vercel Postgres or external)
-2. Create initial migration: `npx prisma migrate dev --name init`
-3. Deploy to Vercel via dashboard or CLI
+2. Deploy to Vercel via dashboard or CLI
-4. Configure `DATABASE_URL` environment variable in Vercel
+3. Configure `DATABASE_URL` environment variable in Vercel
-5. Run migrations: `npx prisma migrate deploy`
+4. The build process will automatically push the schema to your database

 ## Notes